 Always Expect A Crowded Disney Park

 This is so simple, but it really works.
-Always plan your day expecting that the Disney Parks will be crowded, even during these specialty holiday parties.
+Always plan your day expecting that the Disney Parks will be crowded, even during special events and holiday parties, like Mickeys Not So Scary.
 It tempers your expectations and gets you to plan your day creatively.

-Pick up a park map beforehand or this free printable of all the rides and attractions within each Disney Park.
-You may want to look it over before your trip.
+Pick up a park map beforehand or a free printable Disney World rides list, which has all of the rides and attractions within each Disney Park.
+You will definitely want to look it over before your trip.

 You will most likely be selecting Fastpasses months ahead of time anyway, and this could help you make informed decisions so you are prepared upon arrival.